nlavdaki/Image_Clustering_Package/README.md

 │           ├── clustering_model.txt # Descriptive labels for each cluster
 │           └── scaler.npz           # Scaler parameters for feature normalization
-├── notebooks/                       # Jupyter notebooks for experimentation │   ├── DL_model/                    # Deep learning approaches the pytorch approach is the final one
+├── notebooks/                       # Jupyter notebooks for experimentation │   ├── DL_model/                    # Deep learning approaches, the PyTorch approach is the final one
 │   └── vanilla/                     # Clustering method experiments
 ├── src/clustering_20241108/         # Source code for the clustering package
 │   ├── __init__.py                  # Package initialization